techriki123/UP-RTO/README.md

-# UP-RTO
+# UP RTO
-You can find out UP-93 RTO number plate details of any vehicle FROM UP RTO With this website.
+You can find out UP 93 RTO number plate details of any vehicle FROM UP RTO With this website.
 Here you will get all vehicle details of UP-93, you just have to enter number plate details.
 UP-93 is from Uttar Pradesh state.
 [UP 11 RTO](https://rto.trending-1.com/UP-11-rto/)
 [UP 12 RTO](https://rto.trending-1.com/UP-12-rto/)
 [UP 13 RTO](https://rto.trending-1.com/UP-13-rto/)